irene2024hub/HUMAN-RESOURCE-DATA/README.md

 **Employee Segments at Risk: Identifying high-risk groups based on demographics, job roles, or tenure.**

-* Attrition Rate Forecast: **A projection of future attrition rates if current trends continue.*8
+* Attrition Rate Forecast: **A projection of future attrition rates if current trends continue.**

-* Recommendations: **Strategies for HR to improve employee retention, such as policy changes, enhanced training programs, and better compensation packages.*8
+* Recommendations: **Strategies for HR to improve employee retention, such as policy changes, enhanced** ** training programs, and better compensation packages.**

 ## Benefits of Analysis